francisco-magana/todolist-react-nextjs/README.md

 npx next dev
 ```

-4. Your project must be up now.
+4. Your project should be up now.

 ## Contribution